dy-pro/dy-pro.github.io/index.md

 I'm a Front End Developer with expertise in React, JavaScript, and SQL, and I have a keen interest in Spatial Data and Ecoinformatics.

 Outside of work, I enjoy hiking and rock climbing, and I also occasionally create 3D maps in my free time.
-Currently, I'm pursuing a degree in Information Systems at Muhammadiyah Cyber University.